 How much is the conference?

-The Youth in Government MSML conference is approximately $360/delegate.
+The Youth in Government MSML conference is approximately $380/delegate.
 This includes all conference materials, hotel fees and two meals.
 Need-based scholarships are available.
-For the spring 2021 conference, schools and families may elect to put two, three, or four students per room.
-The cost will be adjusted accordingly.

 How do students participate?